-Seven of the establishment's reported adverse events were reviewed, including one SAE and one serious adverse reaction (SAR).
-The review included the process of identifying and recording adverse events, documenting discussions about adverse events, conducting root cause analyses, and capturing the resulting corrective and preventative actions.
+Eight of the establishment's reported adverse events were reviewed, including three SAEs and one serious adverse reaction (SAR).
+The review included the process of identifying and recording adverse events, conducting root cause analyses, and capturing the resulting corrective and preventative actions.